 Selecting beam widths that are too wide for the location costs money, wastes energy and creates light pollution.
-Further guidance on beam width selection based on road topology (eg steep gradients) can be found in the latest version of ITS design standard: VMX - Fixed.
+Further guidance on beam width selection based on road topology (eg steep gradients) can be found in the latest version of ITS design standard: Variable message signs - fixed.